pellse/assembler/README.md

 The Assembler library can be used in situations where an application needs to access data or functionality that is spread across multiple services.
 Some common use cases for this pattern include:

+1. CQRS/Event Sourcing: The Assembler library can be used on the read side of a CQRS and Event Sourcing architecture to efficiently build materialized views that aggregate data from multiple sources.
-1. Data integration: An application may need to access data from multiple sources, such as databases, third-party services, or internal systems.
+2. Data integration: An application may need to access data from multiple sources, such as databases, third-party services, or internal systems.
 The Assembler library can be used to create a single API that integrates data from all of these sources, providing a single point of access for the application.
-2. Microservices architecture: In a microservices architecture, different functionality is provided by different services.
+3. Microservices architecture: In a microservices architecture, different functionality is provided by different services.
 The Assembler library can be used to create a single API that combines the functionality of multiple microservices, making it easier for the application to access the services it needs.
-3. Business logic: An application may need to access multiple services to perform a specific business logic, the Assembler library can be used to create a single API that encapsulate all that business logic and make it easier for the application to access it.
-4. Increasing Reusability: When multiple systems are being used in an organization, it is convenient to create a composition of these systems' APIs to be used by multiple internal or external applications.
-5. Legacy systems: An application may need to access data or functionality provided by a legacy system that does not have a modern API.
-The Assembler library can be used to create a new API that accesses the legacy system's functionality through existing interfaces or middleware.
-6. Combining functionality from different APIs: The Assembler library can be used to create a new API that combines functionality from different existing APIs, making it easier for clients to access the functionality they need.
+4. Combining functionality from different APIs: The Assembler library can be used to create a new API that combines functionality from different existing APIs, making it easier for clients to access the functionality they need.
-7. Creating a single point of entry: The Assembler library can be used to create a single point of entry for different systems, making it easier for clients to access the functionality they need.
+5. Creating a single point of entry: The Assembler library can be used to create a single point of entry for different systems, making it easier for clients to access the functionality they need.

 ## Usage Example
 Below is an example of generating transaction information from a list of customers of an online store.
 Assuming the following fictional data model and api to access different services: